History of Huddersfield Town A.F.C.: Re-formation and Golden Days (1919–1945)

 The 1924–25 season started off well, with the new signing of winger Joey Williams and having an unbeaten streak in the first ten matches.
 Town slipped to ninth place in November, but retained the league title after only one more loss in the 27 remaining matches, after Chapman signed goalkeeper Billy Mercer to replace the injured Taylor.
-Huddersfield only conceded 28 goals in the league and they never conceded more than two in any league game, the first time a team accomplished this feat.
-Another notable feat was achieved in October 1924, as Billy Smith became the first player in history to score directly from a corner.
+Huddersfield only conceded 28 goals in the league and never more than two in any league game.
+In October 1924, Billy Smith became the first player in history to score directly from a corner.
 After winning successive league titles, Herbert Chapman left for the more fashionable Arsenal, who offered to double his wages and attracted larger crowds than Huddersfield.

-Cecil Potter was brought in as the successor of Chapman and highly rated Scottish winger Alex Jackson was bought (by Chapman days before he left for Arsenal) for a record £5,000.
+Cecil Potter was brought in as Chapman's successor and the highly rated Scottish winger Alex Jackson was bought (by Chapman days before he left for Arsenal) for a record £5,000.
 Injury to Wilson saw George Cook being placed up front with Brown and Jackson.
-The new front three scored more than two-thirds of Town's league goals during the season.
-Under Potter, Huddersfield completed a historical and a (to date) unbroken hat-trick of league titles.
-Runners-up were Chapman's Arsenal, as The Terriers finished 5 points clear of The Gunners.
+The new front three scored more than two-thirds of Town's league goals during the 1925–26 season, as Huddersfield completed a historic hat-trick of league titles.
+The runners-up were Chapman's Arsenal, as The Terriers finished five points clear of The Gunners.

 Town came close to winning a fourth consecutive title the following season.
-With three matches remaining, Huddersfield defeated league rivals Newcastle United to go a point behind them in the table.
+With three matches remaining, Huddersfield defeated Newcastle United to go a point behind them in the table.
 However, Huddersfield failed to win any of their last three matches and thus handed the title to The Magpies.
-The 1927–28 season saw Town win "the wrong double", as they finished runners-up in both the league and the FA Cup.
-Huddersfield could have been the first club in the 20th century and the first since Aston Villa in 1896–97 to win the double.
+The 1927–28 season saw Town finish runners-up in both the league and the FA Cup, narrowly failing to become the first since Aston Villa in 1896–97 to win the double.
 George Brown became Town's top scorer with 35 goals.

 In March 1928, an international match between England and Scotland in the 1928 British Home Championship at Wembley featured five Town players.
 Tom Wilson, Bob Kelly, Billy Smith and Roy Goodall started for England, while Alex Jackson played for Scotland.
-Jackson scored a hat-trick as Scotland, nicknamed "The Wembley Wizards" after the match, trashed England 5–1.
+Jackson scored a hat-trick as Scotland, nicknamed "The Wembley Wizards" after the match, thrashed England 5–1.

-The team was aging and players were not adequately replaced.
-Only five top-six finishes in the following eleven seasons followed, although two more FA Cup finals were reached under new manager and former player Clem Stephenson.
+The team was ageing and players were not adequately replaced.
+Only five top-six finishes in the following eleven seasons followed, although two more FA Cup finals were reached under their new manager and former player Clem Stephenson.
 In 1930, The Terriers were beaten 2–0 by Chapman's Arsenal and in 1938 they lost to Preston in extra time.

 Stephenson went on to become Huddersfield's longest-serving manager, managing them from 1929 until 1942.
-He also oversaw Town's biggest win in history, a 10–1 victory over Blackpool in December 1930 at home.
+He also oversaw Town's biggest win in history, a 10–1 victory at home to Blackpool in December 1930.